The-Duke-96/Burninator/STL/readme.md

 - Solder the second LED, facing the opposite direction of the first.
 - Solder the last three short wires to the second LED, facing the same direction as the first set.
 - Solder the third LED so that it faces the same direction as the first LED and opposite the second.
-- Solder the 17mm wire to the IN pads, facing the same direction as the first short wires, then crimp on the connector.
+- Solder the 170mm wire to the IN pads and crimp on the connector.
+  **Note:** Make sure the wires are soldered in the correct orientation as shown in the picture.

 <p>
 <img src="https://github.com/The-Duke-96/Burninator/blob/main/Images/solder_led1.jpg" width="300" height="300">
 <img src="https://github.com/The-Duke-96/Burninator/blob/main/Images/solder_led2.jpg" width="300" height="300">